 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Antelope Valley College, see our tuition and fees and room and board pages.

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At Antelope Valley College, approximately 7% of students took out student loans averaging $3,828 a year.
-That adds up to $15,312 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Antelope Valley College, approximately 3% of students took out student loans averaging $6,440 a year.
+That adds up to $25,760 over four years for those students.

-The student loan default rate at Antelope Valley College is 26.9%.
-Watch out!
-This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.
+The student loan default rate at Antelope Valley College is 14.0%.
+This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

 Contact details for Antelope Valley College are given below.